khalid-hussain/shaheen/chap16.md

 demonstrate at the gates of Al-Hamra day and night but isn't the objective of these protests to have Abu Abdullah come out of his palace and lead them?
 What can I say about a people who pickup a rotten corpse and place it on their shoulders for their guidance in the battlefield.
-Moosa!
+Musa!
 The sweat and blood of our ancestors has been spent in building the Al-Hamra but if today its walls are giving refuge to traitors like Abu Abdullah then for God's sake tell the people of Granada to bring down those walls.
 If the gates of Al-Hamra stop